 A list of Development consent applications received by the Planning Authority is found on the Department of Information's website.
 A link is also provided on the Planning Authority's website.
 Applications are also advertised by means of a notice affixed on site; in the case of major applications, as listed in Schedule 1 of Legal Notice 162 of 2016 the applicant may also be requested to place additional adverts in local newspapers and to hold consultations in relation to such applications.
+Development applications are found on the Department of Information's website, as well as on the Planning Authorities website; in the case of major applications as listed in Schedule 1 therein, the applicant may also be requested to place additional adverts in local newspapers and to hold consultations in relation to such an application.
 In addition, as per Regulation 2 of the EIA Regulations (S.L.
 549.46), a definition of the 'public concerned' is provided in order to guide prospective applicants to identify such stakeholders and initiate discussions at an early stage.